developer-zebra/developer-zebra-site/src/stagenow/4-1/stageclient/index.md

 ## Introduction

-This guide describes how to use StageNow to select and process a StageNow barcode, audio file, NFC tag or binary (`.bin`) file from a USB or SD card storage, which configures target device(s) as desired for an organization and/or persists a settings Profile on the device(s) for later consumption (following an Enterprise Reset, for example).
+This guide describes how to use StageNow to select and process a StageNow barcode, NFC tag or binary (`.bin`) file from a USB or SD card storage, which configures target device(s) as desired for an organization and/or persists a settings Profile on the device(s) for later consumption (following an Enterprise Reset, for example).

 > **`IMPORTANT:`** Use this guide only <u><i>after</i></u> one or more [Profiles](../stagingprofiles) have been created.